icicel/ahn/README.md

 ### Inverted cedilla fix

-## NUMBERS

-## SYMBOLS

-### Quote marks

 ## CAPITALIZATION

-The only allowed capitalization apart from in names or units (see relevant sections) is at the very first letter of a sentence.
+The only allowed capitalization apart from in symbols is at the very first letter of a sentence.
 Other than that, capitalization is ignored and the translated word is written in all lowercase.
 - WHAT do you MEAN!? - Ps̈ı n̂ ¤ ŕ̈a!?
 - oOPS I PRESSED CAPS LOCK - "K̂̂ò' kéó̧n ẗyko ûth